TABLE OF CONTENTS

 - Supply Vendor

-Within an Ad Group, there are several optional features that allow for flexibility in maximizing dollars and strategically reaching your audience.
+Within an Ad Group, several optional features allow flexibility in maximizing dollars and strategically reaching your audience.

-Several of the advanced settings allow you to set Bid adjustments to increase or decrease ad placement bids based on advanced targeting constraints, like above and below the fold, that change the value of the placement you’ve bid on, allowing you to target efficiently while reducing wasted impressions.
+Several advanced settings allow you to set bid adjustments to increase or decrease ad placement bids based on advanced targeting constraints, like above and below the fold, that change the value of the placement you’ve bid on, allowing you to target efficiently while reducing wasted impressions.
 Bid multipliers tell the system how aggressively to bid on certain variables.
-Bidding 1.0 bids your base bid, while setting a bid multiplier of <1.0 bids beneath the base bid and bidding >1.0 bids more aggressively.
+Bidding 1.0 bids your base bid while setting a bid multiplier of <1.0 bids beneath the base bid and bidding >1.0 bids more aggressively.

 Device Type targeting optimizes ads served on specific devices:

 - Mobile: all smartphone devices

 - Connected TV: over-the-top devices and smart TVs

 You can target these device types either during ad group creation or edit them after an ad group has been created.

 You can adjust how much the system bids based on where inventory is located on a web page.

 - "Above the fold," a term borrowed from print media (referring to the fold of the newspaper), refers to the placement of an ad on a web page.
 A viewable ad as soon as the Web page populates is considered "above" the fold.